krunalrasik/github-team-viewer/README.md

 #Github Team Viewer

-Github Team Viewer is an handy application built with Angular.js that helps you find developers from an organization.
+Github Team Viewer is a handy application built with Angular.js that helps you find developers from an organization.
 In order to use it just search for company in the search bar and you will get a list of developers.